Veterinarian

 You can start preparing for a career as a veterinarian while you are still in high school:

-- Look for chances to participate in extracurricular activities that involve animals like 4-H and Future Farmers of America.
+• Look for chances to participate in extracurricular activities that involve animals like 4-H or FFA.
 Some colleges of veterinary medicine offer veterinary camps.

-- Volunteer with a local veterinarian or at an animal shelter.
+• Volunteer at a local veterinarian or at a local animal shelter.

 When you get to college, you should continue studying hard to get good grades.
-It’s a good idea to major in pre-veterinary studies but it’s not necessary.
-The Association of American Medical Colleges (AAVMC) notes in a brochure that “veterinary medical students come from all kinds of backgrounds and majors, including the arts or humanities.
+It’s a good idea to major in pre-veterinary or comparable curriculum but it’s not necessary.
+Veterinary medical students come from all kinds of backgrounds and majors, including the arts or humanities.
 The important thing is to accumulate the necessary prerequisites, especially prerequisites in math and science, which vary by school.
-It’s best to start taking math and science early in your academic career, but you can also pick up those classes along the way.”
+It’s best to start taking math and science early in your academic career, but you can also pick up those classes along the way.
+Learn more about how to prepare in this brochure from the American Association of Veterinary Medical Colleges.

 You will also want to join your school’s pre-vet club if there is one and continue gaining experience by volunteering with or working for a veterinarian and/or volunteering at an animal shelter.